-It will prompt for the following settings:
+It will prompt for the following settings by default:

-- Address of the main CCM configuration master node.
-On Sbc nodes provide either IP adddress or dns name which resolves to IP address of the CCM Cluster Config Master. - Select if certificate of the configuration master should be verified by this Sbc node when pulling config from it.
-For usual simple installation that uses the default automatically generated self-signed certificate choose No, for secured installation choose Yes.
-The CA certificate file (in PEM format) to verify config master can be optionally added in following prompt. - The administrative domain.
+- Address of the Configuration Master Server.
+On SBC nodes provide either IP address or DNS name which resolves to IP address of the CCM. - The administrative domain.
 For usual installations just press Enter to use "default" administrative domain.
-For installation where administrative domains are used, enter name of the administrative domain this Sbc node belongs to. - Username and password that is used to authenticate the access to configuration master when performing the config pull.
-Use the same username and password as set when the first GUI login to CCM was performed. - Client certificate.
-For usual installations just press Enter to not use client certificate.
-For secured installation, where client certificate is used when pulling configuration from config master node, enter full path to filename with the client certificate for the ABC SBC node being configured.
+For installation where administrative domains are used, enter name of the administrative domain this SBC node belongs to. - Node UUID.
+If it is left empty either existing node UUID will be used or new will be generated if none was existing.
+If a specific node UUID is required, enter it. - SBC's certificate and key used for TLS connection between SBC and CCM.
+It can be left empty in config pull mode when CCM does not verify client certificates.
+For configuration push mode or for secured installation, where client certificate is used when pulling configuration from config master node, enter full path to filename with the client certificate for the ABC SBC node being configured.
 The file has to be in PEM format and has to include both certificate and key in one file.
-The configuration master will verify the client certificate if the option "Mandate and verify client certificate" is enabled on TLS profile assigned to the IMI interface of config master. - Node uuid.
-For usual installations just press Enter and the node uuid will be generated automatically, or existing one used.
-If specific node uuid is required, enter it.
+The configuration master will verify the client certificate if the option "Verify peer certificate" is enabled in CCM configuration on "CCM to SBC authentication" tab.